Arithmetic Statistics and noncommutative Iwasawa Theory: Results for a fixed as varies

 \end{proposition}

 \begin{proof} The proof is immediate from Theorem~\ref{EC formula theorem} and Proposition~\ref{prop: proportion p varies FTC}. \end{proof}

-We consider the following special case. \begin{proposition} Suppose that $m=\ell$ is a prime number and that $E$ good \emph{supersingular} reduction at $\ell$ with $a_\ell(E)=0$.
+We consider the following special case. \begin{proposition} Suppose that $m=\ell$ is a prime number and that $E$ is a non-CM curve with good \emph{supersingular} reduction at $\ell$ with $a_\ell(E)=0$.
 Let $v$ denote a prime above $\ell$ in $F$.
 For exactly \emph{two-third} of the primes $p$, we have $a_v\not\equiv 2\pmod{p}$. \end{proposition}